zz-systems/zacc/README.md

 - [Execute unit tests](#execute-unit-tests)

+## Abstract

 ZACC is a human-readable and extensible computation abstraction layer.
 Using ZACC and ZACC build, you are able to write and compile code once and execute it on target machines, unleashing their potential.

 It is still under development which is synchronous to [cacophony](https://github.com/zz-systems/cacophony) development.

-Please keep in mind, that this release is a **Preview/Alpha Release** and feel free to report issues and bugs to the [Issue tracker on GitHub](https://github.com/zz-systems/zacc/issues)
+Feel free to report issues and bugs to the [Issue tracker on GitHub](https://github.com/zz-systems/zacc/issues)

 [Documentation](http://zz-systems.github.io/zacc/htmldoc/index.html)